Quantification of margins and uncertainties: Overview

 Ratios of acceptable M/U for safety critical systems can vary from application to application.
 Studies have cited acceptable M/U ratios as being in the 2:1 to 10:1 range for nuclear weapons stockpile decision-making.
 Intuitively, the larger the value of M/U, the less of the available performance margin is being consumed by uncertainty in the simulation outputs.
 A ratio of 1:1 could result in a simulation run where the simulated performance threshold is not exceeded when in actuality the entire design margin may have been consumed.
-It is important to note that rigorous QMU does not ensure that the system itself is capable of meeting its performance margin; rather, it serves to ensure that the decision-making authority can make judgments based on accurately characterized results.
+Rigorous QMU does not ensure that the system itself is capable of meeting its performance margin; rather, it serves to ensure that the decision-making authority can make judgments based on accurately characterized results.

 The underlying objective of QMU is to present information to decision-makers that fully characterizes the results in light of the uncertainty as understood by the model developers.
 This presentation of results allows decision makers an opportunity to make informed decisions while understanding what sensitivities exist in the results due to the current understanding of uncertainty.
 Advocates of QMU recognize that decisions for complex systems cannot be made strictly based on the quantified M/U metrics.
 Subject matter expert (SME) judgment and other external factors such as stakeholder opinions and regulatory issues must also be considered by the decision-making authority before a final outcome is decided.